zhuorantan/teslausb/doc/SetupRClone.md

 # Introduction

-This guide will show you how to install and configure [rclone4pi](https://github.com/pageauc/rclone4pi/wiki) (based off [rclone](https://rclone.org/)) to archive your saved TeslaCam footage on one of a number of different remote storage services including Google Drive, S3 and Dropbox.
+This guide will show you how to install and configure [rclone](https://rclone.org/)) to archive your saved TeslaCam footage on one of a number of different remote storage services including Google Drive, S3 and Dropbox.

 You must perform these steps **after** getting a shell on the Pi and **before** running the `setup-teslacam` script on the Pi.